-- Further investigation raised doubts about their capacity to use additional funding for this purpose at an affordable cost, given bottlenecks in diagnosis of ordinary untreated Tuberculosis.
+- Further investigation by Givewell raised doubts about their capacity to use additional funding for this purpose at an affordable cost, given bottlenecks in diagnosis of ordinary untreated Tuberculosis.

 - This caused us to drop them from the list of recommended charities.

 - Inspired by the achievements of past disease eradication efforts such as smallpox, we sought outstanding biomedical research projects, looking to develop new treatments for major diseases in the developing world.